Tattoo Aftercare Instructions

 While wearing the bandage, and for at least 14 days after the tattoo, avoid:

-• Submerging in water (bathtubs, pools, oceans, hot tubs, ect.)
+Submerging in water (bathtubs, pools, oceans, hot tubs, etc.)

-• Applying anything other than unscented lotion (essential oils, sunscreen, etc.)
+Applying anything other than unscented lotion or tattoo specific healing salve (no essential oils, sunscreen, etc.)'

 Remove the bandage and continue with traditional healing instructions if at any point:

-Feel free to reach out with any questions, or if you would like help determining if your bandage needs removal.
+Feel free to reach out if you would like help determining if your bandage needs removal.

 To remove the bandage:

-• Pick an edge and gently pull it down, parallel to your skin, instead of outward (like peeling a banana).
+Pick an edge and gently pull it up, parallel to your skin (like removing a command strip).
 Soap and rinse as you go.

 To apply the second bandage: